 Ships and squadrons are sometimes moved accidentally or placed inexactly during the normal course of the game.
-This may occur if a ship or squadron is bumped or removed and then replaced when overlapped.
 A small margin of error is allowed in the position and orientation of ships and squadrons in these situations so that the pace of the game is not unnecessarily affected.
 Players should not abuse this margin of error, and they must use the tools included with the game to be as accurate as possible.
 Using excessive force when placing components to intentionally move other components is expressly forbidden.
-In the event of a dispute, the head judge has the final authority on ruling.
+In the event of a dispute, the head judge is the final authority on rulings.